-Aiming for growth through a tri-polar structure: Japan, Vietnam, and the United States
+Aiming for growth through a tri-polar structure: Japan, Vietnam, and the United States of a recycling-oriented society

 By acquiring a mill in the United States in 2016, we created a tri-polar structure, spanning Japan, Vietnam, and the United States.
 By developing our business in different countries-Japan, our mainstay market; Vietnam, which continues to develop; and the United States, an advanced country-we intend to achieve stable growth.